 In some settings, we have information about the features themselves.
 For example, in genomics, we know that each gene belongs to one or more genetic pathways, and we may expect genes in the same pathway to have correlated effects on the response.
-Methods that leverage such information are likely to perform better prediction and inference than methods that ignore it.
+Methods which leverage such information are likely to perform better prediction and inference than methods which ignore it.
 However, many popular methods, including the elastic net, do not use such information in the model-fitting process.

-In this study, we develop a framework for organizing such feature information, and propose a variant of the elastic net that uses this information in model fitting.
+In this paper, we develop a framework for organizing such feature information and propose a variant of the elastic net which uses this information in model-fitting.
 We assume that the feature information is quantitative, allowing us to think of each source as a "feature" of the features.
 For example, in the genomics setting, the kth source of information could be the indicator variable for whether the jth feature belongs to the kth genetic pathway.
-We organize these "features of features" into an auxiliary matrix $\mathbf{Z} \in \mathbb{R}^{p \times K}$, where p is the number of features and K is the number of sources of feature information.
-Let $\mathbf{z}j \in \mathbb{R}^K$ denote the jth row of \mathbf{Z} as a column vector.
-We propose assigning each feature a score $\mathbf{z}j^T \theta$, that is, a linear combination of its "features of features," and using these scores to influence the penalty weight in the elastic net penalty:
+We organize these "features of features" into an auxiliary matrix $\mathbf{Z} \in \mathbb{R}^{p \times K}$ , where p is the number of features and K is the number of sources of feature information.
+Let $\mathbf{z}j \in \mathbb{R}^K$ denote the jth row of $\mathbf{Z}$ as a column vector.
+We propose assigning each feature a $score\ \mathbf{z}j^T\theta$ , i.e. a linear combination of its "features of features", and using these scores to influence the penalty weight in the elastic net penalty:

 The rest of this paper is organized as follows.
 In Section 2, we survey past work on incorporating "features of features" in supervised learning.
-In Section 3, we propose a method, the feature-weighted elastic net ("fwelnet"), which uses the scores in model fitting.
-We present connections to the group lasso and Bayesian estimation in Section 4, and illustrate fwelnet's performance on simulated data in Section 5 and on a real-data example in Section 6.
+In Section 3, we propose a method, the feature-weighted elastic net ("fwelnet"), which uses the scores in model-fitting.
+We present connections to the group lasso and Bayesian estimation in Section 4, and illustrate fwelnet's performance on simulated data in Section 5 and on a real data example in Section 6.
 In Section 7, we show how fwelnet can be used in multi-task learning.
 We end with a discussion and ideas for future work.
-The online Supplementary Material contains further details and proofs.
+The appendix contains further details and proofs.

-2. Related Work
+2. Related work

 There is a correspondence between penalized regression estimates and Bayesian maximum a posteriori (MAP) estimates with a particular prior for the coefficients.
 Within this Bayesian framework, some methods propose using external feature information to guide the choice of prior.
-For example, van de Wiel et al. (2016) take an empirical Bayes approach to estimate the prior for a ridge regression, whereas Velten and Huber (2021) use variational Bayes to do so for general convex penalties.
+For example, van de Wiel et al. (2016) take an empirical Bayes approach to estimate the prior for ridge regression, while Velten and Huber (2018) use variational Bayes to do so for general convex penalties.

 Most previous approaches for penalized regression with external information on the features only work with specific types of such information.
-Several methods have been developed to use feature grouping information.
-Here, popular methods include the group lasso (Yuan and Lin (2006)) and the overlap group lasso (Jacob, Obozinski and Vert (2009)).
-The integrative lasso with penalty factors (IPF-Lasso) (Boulesteix et al. (2017)) gives each group its own penalty parameter, chosen using cross-validation (CV).
+Several methods have been developed to make use of feature grouping information.
+Popular methods include the group lasso (Yuan and Lin, 2006) and the overlap group lasso (Jacob et al., 2009).
+IPF-LASSO (integrative lasso with penalty factors) (Boulesteix et al., 2017) gives each group its own penalty parameter, to be chosen via cross-validation.
 Tai and Pan (2007) modify the penalized partial least squares (PLS) and nearest shrunken centroids methods to have group-specific penalties.